 First Floor - Percy Baxter Collaborative Learning Centre

-- Room 102.
-The key to this room is now held at the Service Desk on the Ground floor.
+- Room 102 - PC with assistive software.
+The key to this room is held at the Service Desk on the Ground floor.

-- Room 205 - PC with assistive software, printer and, scanner.
-The key to this room is now held at the Service Desk on the Ground floor.
+- Room 205 - PC with assistive software.
+The key to this room is held at the Service Desk on the Ground floor.

-- Room 206 - PC with assistive software, printer and scanner.
-The key to this room is now held at the Service Desk on the Ground floor.
+- Room 206 - PC with assistive software.
+The key to this room is held at the Service Desk on the Ground floor.

 - PC assistive software and special software for Braille users,